usig/autocompleter/README.md

   - text: `String` to be searched.

+#### updateCoordenadas(suggestions)

+- Calls the coordinates of an endpoint of normalized directions for CABA and AMBA suggestions.
+- Parameters:

+  - suggestions: `String` to be searched.

 #### removeSuggester(suggesterName)

 - Removes a suggester from the autocompleter.
 This suggester will still be a valid one, but the autocompleter won't take it into account when updating suggestions.